-Lewis Capaldi reveals that he's finished writing his second album
+Lewis Capaldi has written 11 songs for new album – which he hopes to release next year

-Lewis Capaldi has revealed that he’s finished writing his second album, the follow-up to last year’s chart-topping ‘Divinely Uninspired To A Hellish Extent’.
+Lewis Capaldi has revealed that he has written 11 songs for his second album, the follow-up to last year’s chart-topping ‘Divinely Uninspired To A Hellish Extent’.

 The Scottish singer-songwriter shared the news during a Q&A with fans to celebrate the one-year anniversary of his 2019 debut album, while also raising money for CALM (Campaign Against Living Miserably).

-Aside from confirming that he’s finished writing his sophomore album, Capaldi shared how many songs will feature on it.
 “I have 11 songs for the new album now,” he said, before adding: “Hopefully it will be out at some point next year.”

 Comparing the process of making his debut album to putting his second one together, Capaldi told fans: “Writing a follow-up to this big guy has been equal parts difficult and rewarding.
 Most of the time when I was making the first album I felt like I was making an arse of it.”